Prussia: The end of Prussia

-The areas east of the Oder–Neisse line, mainly Eastern Prussia, Western Prussia, Pomerania and Silesia, were annexed by Poland and the Soviet Union in 1945 owing to the Treaty of Potsdam between three of the Allies: the United States, United Kingdom, and the Soviet Union.
+Germany's defeat in 1945 fundamentally transformed the territory and population of historic Prussia.
+The United States, United Kingdom and Soviet Union met at the Potsdam Conference to determine aspects of the post-war occupation and territorial settlement of defeated Germany.
+Under the agreement reached at Potsdam the German territories east of the Oder–Neisse line, including most of Eastern Prussia, Western Prussia, Pomerania and Silesia, were annexed by Poland and the Soviet Union.
 This included important Prussian cities like Danzig, Königsberg, Breslau, and Stettin.
-The population fled, mostly to the Western zones, or was driven out.
+The Soviet Union retained most of the easter territories of pre-war Poland that it had annexed following the Soviet invasion of Poland in 1939, while Poland's post-war territory shifted westward to include post-war German lands in Silesia, Pomerania, and southern East Prussia.
+Much of the Flight and expulsion of Germans (1944–50) population fled or was evacuated westward during the final stages of the war as the Red Army advanced, while most of those remaining were forcefully expelled from the territories placed under Polish and Soviet administration.

 As part of their wartime goals, the Western allies sought the abolition of Prussia.
 Stalin was initially content to retain the name, Russians having a different historical view of their neighbour and sometime former ally.
-Nonetheless, by Law No. 46, which was accepted and implemented by the Allied Control Council on 25 February 1947, Prussia was officially proclaimed to be dissolved.
+Nonetheless, by Law No. 46, which was accepted and implemented by the Allied Control Council comprising the United States, United Kingdom, Soviet Union, and France on 25 February 1947, Prussia was officially proclaimed to be dissolved.

 In the Soviet occupation zone, which became East Germany (officially, the German Democratic Republic) in 1949, the former Prussian territories were reorganised into the states of Brandenburg and Saxony-Anhalt, with the remaining parts of the Province of Pomerania going to Mecklenburg-Western Pomerania.
 These states were de facto abolished in 1952 in favour of Bezirke (districts), but were recreated shortly before German reunification in 1990.

 In the Western Zones of occupation, which became West Germany (officially, the Federal Republic of Germany) in 1949, the former Prussian territories were divided up among North Rhine-Westphalia, Lower Saxony, Hesse, Rhineland-Palatinate and Schleswig-Holstein.
 Württemberg-Baden and Württemberg-Hohenzollern were later merged with Baden to create the state of Baden-Württemberg.
 The Saar region, which had been administered by the French as a protectorate separate from the rest of Western Germany, was admitted to the Federal Republic of Germany as a separate state following the 1955 Saar Statute referendum.

 One year later, in 1957, the Prussian Cultural Heritage Foundation was established and implemented by federal statutes in West Germany in response to a ruling from the Federal Constitutional Court of Germany.
 The fundamental goal of this institution is protecting the cultural legacy of Prussia.
 As of 2021, it continues to operate from its headquarters in Berlin.